Skip to content

 Performance tracking commonly includes: - Win rate by indicator combination - Best setup identification (3+ indicator confluence) - Personal edge discovery (which combinations work best)

-Quality over quantity: - 1 Elite setup per day > 10 Standard setups - Patience is valued in systematic trading - The suite provides analytical edge - use is optimized through discipline
+Quality over quantity: - 1 Elite setup per day > 10 Standard setups - Patience is valued in systematic analysis - The suite provides analytical edge - use is optimized through discipline

 Resources